SmartPayrollSolutions/.github/profile/README.md

 ## Services

-### Bitcoin Payroll Processing
+### Cryptocurrency Payroll Processing

-Our Bitcoin payroll processing service is designed to meet the needs of businesses looking to pay employees in cryptocurrency.
+Our cryptocurrency payroll processing service is designed to meet the needs of businesses looking to pay employees and contractors in their preferred cryptocurrency.
+We support various cryptocurrencies, including Bitcoin, Ethereum, Solana, and more.
 We handle:

-- Payroll calculations in Bitcoin
+- Payroll calculations in the chosen cryptocurrency
-- Bitcoin direct deposits
+- Direct deposits to public wallets/addresses
-- Payroll reporting in both Bitcoin and fiat currencies
+- Payroll reporting in both cryptocurrency and fiat currencies
-- Employee self-service portals for Bitcoin transactions
+- Employee self-service portals for cryptocurrency transactions
--

 ### HR Management